 - Irregular, naturally curved toenails are more likely to press into the surrounding skin.

-Top tips for avoiding and managing an ingrowing toenail
+Tips for avoiding and managing an ingrowing toenail

 - Keeping feet clean, washing them regularly with soap and water and dry them thoroughly.
-Pushing skin away from toenail edge with a cotton ball soaked in olive oil.

 - Wearing comfortable, well-fitted shoes.